modelix/website/content/en/blog/2023-11-modelix-platform-release-23.2/index.md

 Up until now, we built and released MPS-specific components for each MPS version individually.
-Going forward, we want to release single components, which are compatible with all MPS versions, that are currently supported by modelix.
+Going forward, we want to release single components, which are compatible with all MPS versions that are currently supported by modelix.
 The first component to follow this new approach is [mps-model-adapters](#mps-model-adapters)

 To achieve that, we separate code in MPS solutions from support library code wherever possible.